jongmin1217/ComposeRatingBar/README.md

     )
 }
 ```
-For advanced customization, you can modify the 'itemCount', 'colr', and other properties of the StepSlider.
+For advanced customization, you can modify the 'itemCount', 'colr', and other properties of the RatingBar.

 ```kotlin
 RatingBar(